 We are one of the UK's leading universities with a reputation built on the quality of our teaching, outstanding research and our work with the community and industry.

 The Newcastle University can trace its origins to a School of Medicine and Surgery, established in Newcastle in 1834, and to Armstrong College, which was founded in the city in 1871 for the teaching of physical sciences.
 Find out more about the history of the University.

 The city of Newcastle has a varied and progressive past, but is now a thriving cosmopolitan city.
 There are examples of our heritage and culture throughout the city and region.

 The International Office offers a range of services tailored to meet the needs of international students joining the University.

 We are also the focal point for partnership and exchange schemes, maintaining and developing the University’s links across the world.

 INTO Newcastle University offers a range of courses for students who do not meet the academic and English language requirements for direct entry to the university.
-They are based on campus and taught by qualified and highly experienced professionals.
+The state-of-the art INTO centre is based on campus and the courses are taught by qualified and highly experienced professionals.